meetkiosk/case_studies/full_stack/readme.md

 2. This README filled in with:
     - how to run the project
     - if you used AI, how you used it
+        - if applicable, the main prompts you used with AI tools
     - what you would improve next
 3. A simple Docker setup (e.g. Dockerfile or docker-compose) to run the app end-to-end